D-DePablos/ETH-test/readme.md

 # Development
-Important to run SetupFiles.py before using anything else.
+Run SetupFiles.py before using anything else.

-Have your Infura Key ready!
+Have your Infura Key and Private key ready!